 Maine coon cats are sociable with other cats and cat-friendly dogs but can be reserved around strangers.
 They retain their skills as mousers, so they are not a good match if you have pet rodents.
 These cats will do well in a family with children as long as the kids are old enough to treat the cat with respect.
 They are known to put up with playing dress-up if they are treated right.

 Maine coon cats do well in cold weather, but it is good to keep any cat as an indoor-only cat.
 This protects them from diseases, fights, attacks by predators, and motor vehicle accidents.

 A Maine coon cat should receive the usual vaccinations and preventative veterinary treatments as any domestic cat.
 There are a few conditions that they are more prone to:

 In addition, Maine coon cats were known in New England for having extra toes.
-This polydactylism is considered a defect for show cats but it has no effect on the cat's health.
+This condition called polydactylism is considered a defect for show cats but it has no effect on the cat's health.

 Diet and Nutrition

 Maine coon cats do not need any special diet beyond that which is healthy for all cats.
 Most experts say choosing either dry food or wet food is a matter of preference, but feeding some of both kinds might strike the right balance.
 Maine coon cats take longer to reach maturity, so they should stay on kitten food until they are 9 months old.
 Be sure to note whether your cat is getting overweight as obesity will shorten your pet's lifespan.
 Discuss any nutritional needs with your veterinarian to get recommendations.

 Maine coons usually get along well with other cats, dogs, children, and older people

 Not suited for households with pet rodents